amuza2/100DaysOfCode/Day4/Day4.md

 1- how to run the script in the background;

-2- how to do pegination.
+2- how to do pagination.